ottotech/coalescer/README.md

 - I won't be actively improving this repo, but from time to time I will try to enhance it :)

 ## TODO
-- Tests (at this moment there are no tests, will try to find time to add them soon).
 - The logic inside the recognizeAndCopy func can be simplified.

 ## License